dvlsc000/ComputationalTheory/README.md

 ---

+### 1.3 Bitwise Majority (maj)

+The bitwise majority function selects each output bit based on the majority value of the corresponding bits in three input integers.
+For each bit position:

+- If at least two out of the three bits (from `x`, `y`, and `z`) are 1, the result bit is 1.
+- Otherwise, the result bit is 0.

+This operation is commonly used in cryptographic algorithms such as SHA-256, where it contributes to the diffusion and mixing of state values.

+**Mathematical Expression:**
+maj(x, y, z) = (x AND y) OR (x AND z) OR (y AND z)

+---

 ### 1.2 Bitwise Choose (`ch`)

 The **bitwise choose** operation (often seen in SHA-256) selects bits from two operands based on the bit pattern of a third operand: